matthijsgroen/fp-experiments/posts/1-intro.md

 > Yes, even a number is an object.

-After working with Ruby (doing full-stack), my work changed to be more frontend only.
-We used Backbone.js for years.
-Backbone, just like Ruby on Rails is Object Oriented, and follows the Model-View-Controller pattern.
+After working with Ruby (doing full-stack), my work changed to be more front-end only.
+We used [Backbone.js](https://backbonejs.org/) for years.
+Backbone, just like Ruby on Rails is object Oriented, and follows the Model-View-Controller pattern.

-A few years ago we changed the frontend stack from Backbone.js (in combination with Coffeescript) to Preact, Redux and modern EcmaScript.
+A few years ago we changed the front-end stack from Backbone.js (in combination with [CoffeeScript](https://coffeescript.org/)) to [Preact](https://preactjs.com/), [Redux](https://redux.js.org/) and modern ECMAScript.

 The thing I liked most when I just switched from Backbone.js to Preact was the way you could nest views.
 In Backbone this really was a pain.
 So you would end up with big templates.
-In Preact, you make a small reusable Component from everything, and nesting views was actually _the_ way to build up your UI.
+In Preact, you make a small reusable component for everything, and nesting views was actually _the_ way to build up your UI.

 It also changed for us where logic lived.